RachBreeze/2020-24-Days-In-Umbraco/README.md

 Umbraco is referenced because deployments of ClientDependency.config requires a transform to ensure that the latest scripts and css are visible on Umbraco websites.

+The front end of the Umbraco website is empty, only the back office is avaialble on /Umbraco.

 ### Login to the Umbraco Backoffice
 The credentials for the Umbraco Backoffice are:
 - Username: hello@breeze.me.uk (this is an unmonitored email address)